ZFMK/tnt_taxa_merger/README.md

+# tnt_taxa_merger

-# Create a database with one merged taxonomy out of various taxonomies from DiversityTaxonNames databases.
-The script creates a database named TaxaMergerDB in MySQL that is used by the transfer script to upload data from DiversityCollection to the Collection catalogue.
+Create a database with one merged taxonomy out of various taxonomies from DiversityTaxonNames databases.
+The script creates a database named TaxaMergerDB in MySQL.
+The MySQL database is used for applying taxonomies to the Specimens in ZFMK's [CollectionCatalogue](https://collections.zfmk.de).

 The rules for merging taxonomies are: